UPDATE: Finding of No Significant Impact Released

 Step 8.
 Prepare final plan/decision document

-The park hosted a public meeting in Groveland in May 2018 to present the project, answer questions, and solicit feedback from the community.
-The formal public scoping period closed in June 2018 and the park received sixteen correspondences.
-Commenters generally supported the project, expressing interest in improving operational efficiency through design, and improving the arrival experience.
-Commenters also expressed interest in cellular coverage, wireless internet, changes in entrance operations, and changes to transit (considered outside the scope of this project)
+The park hosted a public meeting in May 2018 to present the project, answer questions, and solicit feedback from the community.
+The formal public scoping period closed in June 2018 and the park received 16 correspondences.
+Commenters generally supported the project, expressing interest in improving operational efficiency, and improving the arrival experience.
+Commenters also expressed interest in cellular coverage, wireless internet, changes in entrance operations, and changes to transit (out of project scope).

 The park initially proposed constructing a separate facility in the Hodgdon Meadow area to house law enforcement/emergency services.
-This was ultimately not included in the preferred alternative due to the additional information needed to determine the preferred site and design approach for this facility.
-The park is now planning this facility as a separate future project.
+This was ultimately not included in the preferred alternative due to the additional information needed to determine the preferred site and design approach; this facility will be planned as a separate future project.